-Alaska municipalities had 2.5 billion in general obligation bonds outstanding at June 30, 2011.
+Alaska municipalities had \$2.4 billion in general obligation bonds outstanding as of June 30, 2013.
 Alaska municipalities' general obligation debt has remained relatively stable over the last five years, and remains below its peak of \$2.67 billion reached in 1986.

 In addition to general obligation debt that is supported by local taxes, cities and boroughs may issue debt that is supported by the revenues generated by the project financed through the issuance of debt.
-At June 30, 2011, approximately \$763.3 million in municipal revenue bonds was outstanding.
-These revenue bonds accounted for 23.3% of all local debt outstanding in Alaska.
+At June 30, 2013, approximately \$743.8 million in municipal revenue bonds was outstanding.
+These revenue bonds accounted for 23.7 % of all local debt outstanding in Alaska.